OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/fireedge_sunstone.rst

             - **green-black**: Green text over a black background.
             - **white-black**: White text over a black background.

     - **Font Name**: The name of the font to use.
 This parameter is optional.
-If not specified, the default of “monospace” will be used instead.
+If not specified, the default of “mono-space” will be used instead.
     - **Font Size**: The size of the font to use, in points.
 This parameter is optional.
 If not specified, the default of 12 will be used instead.